 House Bill No. 6863, also known as Public Act No. 25-12, addresses deficiency appropriations for the fiscal year ending June 30, 2025, and outlines compensation for injured employees and the parents of deceased employees under the Workers' Compensation Act.
-The bill appropriates funds from various sources, including the General Fund and Special Transportation Fund, to multiple state departments, with significant allocations such as $284 million for Medicaid and $18 million for housing and homeless services.
-It also includes reductions in appropriations for certain agencies, such as the Office of Legislative Management and the Department of Education, while introducing new legal language that specifies appropriations and reductions, ensuring a reallocation of funds to meet current fiscal needs.
+The bill appropriates funds from various sources, including $650,000 for the Department of Veterans Affairs, $284 million for Medicaid, and $40.6 million for the Department of Correction.
+It also includes reductions in appropriations for certain agencies, such as a $5 million cut for the Office of Legislative Management and a $4.55 million reduction for the Department of Revenue Services.
+New legal language inserted into the bill specifies funding amounts and agency designations, while deletions reflect reductions in previously allocated funds.

 Statutes affected: Public Act No. 25-12: 31-308a